ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * CBOR String Encoding: Only definite-length strings are allowed.
 * CBOR Preferred Serialization: Encoders must use preferred serialization, and decoders need not accept non-preferred serialization.
+* CBOR Tags: CBOR Tags are not used.
 * COSE/JOSE Protection: See {{eat-suit-ciphersuite}}.
+* COSE/JOSE Algorithms: See {{eat-suit-ciphersuite}}.
 * Detached EAT Bundle Support: DEB use is permitted.
-* Verification Key Identification: COSE Key ID (kid) is used, where the key ID is the hash of a public key (where the public key may be used as a raw public key, or in a certificate).
+* Key Identification: COSE Key ID (kid) is used, where the key ID is the hash of a public key (where the public key may be used as a raw public key, or in a certificate).
 * Endorsement Identification: Optional, but semantics are the same as in Verification Key Identification.
 * Freshness: See {{freshness-mechanisms}}.
+* Claims Requirements:
-* Required Claims: ueid, oemid, hwmodel, hwversion, and manifests.
+  * The following claims are required: ueid, oemid, hwmodel, hwversion, and manifests.
 See {{attestation}} for discussion.
-* Prohibited Claims: None.
+Other claims are optional.
-* Additional Claims: eat_nonce.
-See {{freshness-mechanisms}} for discussion.
+  * See {{freshness-mechanisms}} for discussion affecting whether the eat_nonce claim is used.
-* Refined Claim Definition: None.
-* CBOR Tags: CBOR Tags are not used.
-* Manifests and Software Evidence Claims: The sw-name claim for a Trusted Component holds the URI of the SUIT manifest for that component.
+  * The sw-name claim for a Trusted
+  Component holds the URI of the SUIT manifest for that component.
+  * The manifests claim uses a SUIT manifest, where the manifest body contains a SUIT_Reference as defined in Section 4 of
+    {{I-D.ietf-suit-report}}, and the content type is as defined in {{I-D.ietf-suit-report}}.

 A TAM implementation might simply accept a TEEP Agent as trustworthy based on a successful Attestation Result, and if not then attempt to update the TEEP Agent